helium/HIP/0052-lorawan-dao.md

 # Detailed Description
 [detailed-description]: #detailed-description

-We proposed in HIP 51 that each WNP subDAO operate as a sovereign economics and governance layer.
+We proposed in HIP 51 that each DNP subDAO operate as a sovereign economics and governance layer.
 The LoRaWAN subDAO has five core functions

-1. *Economics*: The LoRaWAN subDAO handles all bonding curve operations, and by extension all LRW emissions to hotspots and purchases or sales from third-parties.
+1. *Economics*: The LoRaWAN subDAO handles all Programmatic Treasury operations, and by extension all LRW emissions to hotspots and purchases or sales from third-parties.
 The economic responsibilities around this involve parameter selection for the curve and all associated fees, as well as liquidity risk